ptorru/octoml-cli-tutorials/tutorials/yolov5/README.md

 ## Run OctoML CLI to package and deploy YOLOv5

 You are now ready to package and deploy your selected YOLOv5 model!
-Go go the [OctoML CLI landing page](https://try.octoml.ai/cli/) and download the .zip or .tar.gz file for your local machine:
+Go to the [OctoML CLI landing page](https://try.octoml.ai/cli/) and download the .zip or .tar.gz file for your local machine: